Menu Toggle Software

 Measure Overview

-For newly constructed process steam systems and for additions and alterations that add a process steam load that generates condensate during normal operation, this proposed measure would require a condensate return system that returns condensate to the boiler plant for reuse.
-The proposed measure would only apply to steam systems that meet certain criteria for load size and condensate return piping lengths and would exempt condensate return from direct steam injection (that comes in direct contact with the process).
-Compliance with this measure would be demonstrated through documentation on construction documents.
+The proposed measure would only apply to steam systems that meet certain criteria for load size and condensate return piping lengths.
+Condensate return from direct steam injection (that comes in direct contact with the process) would be exempt from the requirement for condensate return.

 Provide Feedback